foldda/charian/README.md

 public Rda GetRda(int[] address)      /* retrieve an Rda object from the addressed location */
 ```

-Note there are only two "data types" supported in an Rda container - a data item can be either a string or an Rda (container) object.
-Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be converted to an Rda object (through recursion as illustrated in [this example below](#how-to-serializing-a-complex-object-with-nested-classes)).
+Note there are only two "data types" supported by an Rda container - a data item can be either a string or an Rda (container) object.
+Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be decomposed and stored inside an Rda object - as arbitrarily complex data can be recursively decomposed into less complex structures or to primitive data items (as illustrated in [this example below](#how-to-serializing-a-complex-object-with-nested-classes)).

 An Rda container object is also "serializable".
 The Rda class implements the following methods that allow itself to be converted to and from an encoded text string in [the RDA format](#the-invention---rda-encoding):